IannLiu/ReactNetGen/README.md

 The user tranined LRT mdoel can be added to ```ReactNetGen\reactranker\model_results``` for ranking reaction pathways.

 ### Ranking reaction pathways using RMG-database
-RMG-database --3.1 can be installed as the rank engine by installing
+RMG-database(version 3.0.0) can be installed as the rank engine.
+The reactions are ranked by RMG rate rules and RMG group additivity based on RMG-database(by specifying using_rmg_database).